ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

         Explanation of box types:

-        - **MediaBox** -for complete pages including items that will be physically trimmed from the final product like crop marks, registration marks, etc.
+        - **MediaBox** for complete pages including items that will be physically trimmed from the final product like crop marks, registration marks, etc.

         - **CropBox** defines the region that a PDF is expected to display or print.